Chiropractic controversy and criticism: Ethics and claims

 On 19 April 2008, Simon Singh wrote a cautionary article about chiropractic therapies in The Guardian, which resulted in him being sued for libel by the British Chiropractic Association.
 Singh wrote in The Guardian criticizing the claims made by chiropractors about the efficacy of spinal manipulation in treating childhood ailments, among other things.
 He suggested there was "not a jot" of evidence to support such interventions for these ailments, and argued that the British Chiropractic Association "happily promotes bogus treatments".
 Singh stated that he would "contest the action vigorously… There is an important issue of freedom of speech at stake."
 The article developed the theme of Singh's published book Trick or Treatment?
 Alternative Medicine on Trial, making various claims about the usefulness of chiropractic.
 Commentators suggested this ruling could set a precedent to restrict freedom of speech to criticize alternative medicine.
 The charity Sense about Science launched a campaign to draw attention to this particular case.
 They issued a statement entitled "The law has no place in scientific disputes", which was signed by myriad signers representing science, journalism, publishing, arts, humanities, entertainment, skeptics, campaign groups and law.
 As of 16 April 2010, over 50,000 had signed.
 On April 1, 2010, in British Chiropractic Association v Singh Singh won his court appeal for the right to rely on the defense of fair comment.
 On April 15, 2010, the BCA officially withdrew its lawsuit, thus ending the case.
+The Wilk v.
+AMA case marked a turning point for chiropractic, with the court ruling that the AMA's efforts to undermine the profession constituted an unlawful restraint of trade.
+The decision helped chiropractors gain greater acceptance in healthcare systems.